rtavenar/hdr/content/parts/02/early.md

 In this setting, $\alpha$ drives the tradeoff between accuracy and earliness and is supposed to be a hyper-parameter of the method.

-In {% cite dachraoui2015early %}, they rely on (i) a clustering of the training time series and (ii) individual classifiers $m_t(\cdot)$ trained at all possible timestamps, so as to be able to predict, at time $t$, an expected cost for all times $t + \tau$ with $\tau \geq 0$:
+In {% cite dachraoui2015early %}, authors rely on (i) a clustering of the training time series and (ii) individual classifiers $m_t(\cdot)$ trained at all possible timestamps, so as to be able to predict, at time $t$, an expected cost for all times $t + \tau$ with $\tau \geq 0$: